openwisp/openwisp-docs/user/configure-device.rst

 Compile your own OpenWRT image
 ------------------------------

-You may want to compile a custom OpenWRT image to save time on configuring new devices.
+You may want to compile a custom OpenWRT image to save time in configuring new devices.
 By compiling a custom image, you can pre-install openwisp-config, including your configurations (e.g. ``url`` and ``shared_secret``), so that you won't have to go through the configuration